MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 {: .output}

 The comparison between the model with a random intercept for family (the mixed effects model) and the model without any random effects (the simple regression model) shows that the mixed effects model is clearly preferred.

+### Investigating the relationship between pitch and politeness

 The following example is from Winter and Grawunder (2012).